alocken/Project-4-LLM-Project-Activity---Topic-Modeling/README.md

 - applying text processing and tokenization techniques,
 - utilizing transfer learning for model development
 - evaluating and optimizing model performance, and
-- and completed final project report
+- completed final project report
 Theme will look to identify underlying topics/themes from the large collections of news groups.

 ## Dataset